 As we follow the College’s strategic plan, we will continue to focus on providing all of our students with an unparalleled educational experience.
 This includes helping our students reach the apex of their abilities and molding them into individuals who seek out new and innovative ways to improve the human condition.

-To learn more about Saint Mary’s College, our vision for the future, and our leadership, read about President Jan Cervelli, get to know our Board of Trustees, and become familiar with our core institutional values.
+To learn more about Saint Mary’s College, our vision for the future, and our leadership, read about Interim President Nancy Nekvasil, get to know our Board of Trustees, and become familiar with our core institutional values.